-A stereo signal consists of two channels which can be labeled L and R (left and right), once channel for each speaker.
+A stereo signal consists of two channels which can be labeled L and R (left and right), one channel for each speaker.
 The ordinary mono signal consists of the summation of the two channels, i.e. L + R, and this can be transmitted in the normal way.
 If a signal containing the difference between the left and right channels, L - -R, is transmitted then it is possible to reconstitute the left and right only signals.
 By adding the stun and difference signals i.e. (L + R) + (L – R), gives 2L, i.e. the left signal.

 and subtracting the two signals, i.e.(L + R) – (L – R) gives 2R, the right signal.
-This can he achieved relatively simply by adding and subtracting signals electronically.
+This can be achieved relatively simply by adding and subtracting signals electronically.
 It only remains to find a method of transmitting the stereo difference signal in a way that does not affect any mono receivers.

 This is achieved by transmitting the difference signal above the audio range.
 It is amplitude modulated onto a 38 KHz sub-carrier.
-Both the upper and lower side-bands are retained, but the 38 KHz sub-carrier itself is suppressed to give a double side-band signal above the normal audio bandwidth as shown in Figure This whole base-band is used to frequency modulate the final radio frequency carrier.
+Both the upper and lower side-bands are retained, but the 38 kHz sub-carrier itself is suppressed to give a double side-band signal above the normal audio bandwidth as shown in Figure This whole base-band is used to frequency modulate the final radio frequency carrier.

-To regenerate the 38 KHz sub-carrier, a 19 KHz pilot tone is transmitted.
+To regenerate the 38 KHz sub-carrier, a 19 kHz pilot tone is transmitted.
 The frequency of this is doubled in the receiver to give the required 38 KHz signal to demodulate the double side-band stereo difference signal.
-The frequency of pilot tone is also used to detect whether a stereo signal is being transmitted.
+The frequency of the pilot tone is also used to detect whether a stereo signal is being transmitted.
 If it is not

 present, the stereo reconstituting circuitry is turned off.
 Forever, when it is present, the stereo signal can be constituted.

 To generate the stereo signal, a system similar to that shown in Figure is used.
 The left and right signals enter the encoder where they are passed through a circuit to add the required pre-emphasis.
-After this they are passed into a matrix circuit.
+After this, they are passed into a matrix circuit.
 This adds and subtracts the two signals to provide the L + R and L — R signals.
 The L + R signal is passed straight into the final summation circuit to be transmitted as the ordinary mono audio, The difference L — R signal is passed into a balanced modulator to give the double side-band suppressed carrier signal centered on 38 KHz.
 This is passed into the final summation circuit as the stereo difference signal.
 The other signal entering the balanced modulator is a 38 KHz signal which has been obtained by doubling the frequency of the 19 KHz pilot

 Tone.
 The pilot tone itself is also passed into the final summation circuit.
 The final modulating signal consisting of the L + R mono signal, 19 KHz pilot tone, and the L – R difference signal based around 38 KHz is then used to frequency modulate the radio frequency carrier before being transmitted.